ayyb1988/gitstudy/temDir/back.md

-Git is a viersion control system
+Git is a distributed viersion control system
 Git is free software